IV. Judicial Procedures

 - I. Additional Procedures

 One special power, which may be exercised by the SJB, shall be to determine the point at which free expression by one individual or group crosses the line of tolerability and becomes an invasion of the rights of other individuals.
 This critical judgment must always be exercised in determining when verbal or physical expression can reasonably be considered harassment or disruption.
 Immediately upon receipt of a complaint that harassment or disruption is in process or imminent, thereby threatening to deprive an individual of his/her rights, the SJB shall convene to consider the matter.
 In such a case, the board shall be authorized to deliver an injunction against the conduct in question.
 This warning shall contain an explicit description of the disruptive behavior and reasonable time limit for compliance with the terms of the injunction.
 The injunction shall remain in effect until superseded by decision of the President.
 If the injunction is violated, the vice president for student affairs (or designee), shall have the authority to impose immediate, temporary sanctions including, but not limited to, immediate suspension from the University.

 The president has the authority to make changes to the Code of Non-Academic Conduct or related procedures.
 Changes should be proposed to the vice president for student affairs.
 The dean will consult with the members of the SJB and with the Student Life Committee about the proposed changes before forwarding recommendations to the president.
 If extensive changes appear warranted, the Student Life Committee should consider establishment of a mechanism for broadly eliciting opinion and advice from the community.

 Student judicial records are confidential and are maintained separately from official academic records.
-Judicial records are maintained for six years from date of the incident, at which time they are destroyed.
+Judicial re- cords are maintained for six years after the academic year in which the violation occurred.
 To inspect their record, a student should make an appointment with the clerk of the SJB.
 Students will have access to all official records and correspondence in the file.
 Except as required by law, information from the file cannot be released without the student’s permission.